boston-cityscape-sunny-day-view-harbor

 No summer trip to Boston would be complete without a trip to “America’s Most Beloved Ballpark” – Fenway Park.
 You’ll be hard-pressed to find another park in the country that is ingrained into a city as much as Friendly Fenway is into Boston (Wrigley Field in Chicago comes close, though).
 We suggest taking a behind-the-scenes Fenway Park Tour.

-The tour takes about an hour and tickets are available for day-of only on a first-come, first-served basis and are subject to availability.
+The tour takes about an hour and tickets are available for the day-of only on a first-come, first-served basis and are subject to availability.
 During the walking tour, an experienced tour guide will bring you onto the field that Ted Williams, Carlton Fisk, Jim Rice, and Pedro Martinez called home.
-You can also opt to snag tickets to a game - what's better summer fun than a leisurely afternoon spent enjoying America's favorite pastime – watching baseball with a beer in hand?
+You can also opt to snag tickets to a game.
+What's a better summer activity than a leisurely afternoon spent enjoying America's favorite pastime – watching baseball with a beer in hand?

 Roam the Boston Public Garden